“For the most wild, yet most homely narrative which I am about to pen, I neither expect nor solicit belief.”

 Would it have been different if the Pilgrims had landed further south?
-Would any of these writers have been able to create their claustrophobic, suffocating worlds if they resided in Boca Raton, Florida?
+Would any of these writers have been able to create their claustrophobic worlds if they resided in Boca Raton, Florida?
 What is so looming about palm trees?
-Is there no more peaceful balm than the ocean gently rolling waves to shore?
+Is there no more peaceful balm than the ocean waves gently rolling to shore?

-After spending three hours in a world of dark misery, my mood is as bleak as the empty theater in front of me.
-Is the construction worker sitting in one of the seats, taking his mandatory fifteen minute break?
+After spending three hours in their world, my mood is as bleak as the empty theater in front of me.
+Is the construction worker sitting in one of the seats taking a mandatory fifteen minute break?
 Is a nun patiently waiting for the winter musical to start?
 I could not tell.
-The only emanating light comes from the exit signs to the sides and back of the auditorium.
-And off in the distance in the upper reaches of the balcony, the faint glow of EXIT above a door that grants access to Whitby Hall’s second floor.
+The only light comes from the exit signs to the sides and back of the auditorium.
+And off in the distance in the upper reaches of the balcony, the faint glow above a door that grants access to Whitby Hall’s second floor.

 All so cozy

 All so connected

 My midnight rounds have so far gone without encounter.
 After finishing Melville’s Billy Bud, I grabbed my bulky anthology, took the back exit of the music hall, crossed a second floor walkway that connects Bede Hall with Marian Auditorium, then back stage and onto the proscenium where it is known that wheelchairs move of their own accord.